First 100 Days: Walkie Etiquette

 General Channel Assignments

 These assignments are not standard or universal, but if you have no clue then try these for starters.
 Different types of productions will have different departments, and as such they will vary based on that.
 A scripted narrative set will have different types of crew and needs than a reality set, for example.
 You'll notice that most channels are on odd numbers.
-This make it easy to switch to an open channel for private or one-on-one conversations.
+This make it easy to switch to an even-numbered open, or unassigned, channel for private or one-on-one conversations that don’t involve the entire channel.
 You can often find these assignments on a call sheet or taped on the wall at the walkie charging station.
+This list is more of a starting guide than an outright rule.
+The bigger a crew, the more departments will need their own channels.
+It will vary wildly even amongst different types of productions.

 Production - 1